top of page

 WORKING PAPERS

-Working Paper (with Cyrus Mevorach and Curtis Taylor)
+R&R and The Review of Economic Studies (with Cyrus Mevorach and Curtis Taylor)

 We explore the interaction of consumer stockpiling with monopoly pricing and buffer stock inventory choice in the face of a supply disruption.
 Consumers ability to stockpile the good induces the firm to raise the price sooner (on average) in response to a supply shock, which leads to a reduction in firm profits.
 Perhaps surisingly, consumer's can also be worse off when they have the ability to stockpile.
 The social optimum can be restored with strategic reserves, but not with price controls or rationing.
 [Slides]